Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

-This is the caution or slow-down zone!
+This is the caution or slow-down zone.
 This zone is from 50% to 80% of your child's personal best peak flow reading.

 Use the reliever medicine as ordered by your child's provider.

-This is the stop zone!
+This is the stop zone.
 This zone is less than 50% of your child's personal best peak flow reading.

 This means there is severe narrowing of the airways.
 Your child may be coughing, very

-to the hospital emergency department or call 911.
+the hospital emergency room or call 911.

 How is a personal best peak flow measured?